-You can talk to your Command Financial Specialists (CFS) at your unit or meet with a Personal Financial Manager (PFM) and attend a class at your local Health, Safety and Work-Life (HSWL) Regional Practice.
-CG SUPRT and Coast Guard Mutual Assistance (CGMA) are also additional resources for guidance.
-You may also access the Coast Guard Work-Life mobile app or the DoD FINRED Sen\$e mobile app for assistance with a variety of personal finance issues.
+You can talk to your CFS at your unit or meet with a PFM and attend a class at your local installation service center.
+You can call Military OneSource for additional assistance.
+This is a great option for flexibility of scheduling since the call center has extended hours.
+You may also access the FINRED Sen\$e mobile app or the MyNavy Financial Literacy mobile app for assistance with a variety of personal finance issues.